DATA

 Description

-The Consumer Price Index (CPI) – Australia listing provides open data related to the inflation and deflation of consumer goods that form part of the ABS CPI.
+This data listing provides open data related to the inflation and deflation of consumer goods that form part of the ABS CPI.
 The data can be used to find the correlation between macro economic performance vs microeconomic performance.

+The CPI indicator is a measure of inflation and includes statistics about prices for categories of households expenditure.
 The quarterly and monthly CPI measures change in the price of consumer goods in the Australian market over time.

 Details